-A good KAM tool will allow you scavenge power from a donor vehicle by connecting directly to it’s battery or through the vehicles 12 volt power point.
-The power is supplied to your car through the DLC (Data Link Connector) which you can find below the drivers steering column.
+A good KAM tool will allow you to scavenge power from a donor vehicle by connecting directly to its battery or through the vehicle’s 12-volt PowerPoint.
+The power is supplied to your car through the DLC (Data Link Connector), which you can find below the driver’s steering column.

 What wrenches do I need?

-You’ll need a wrench to loosen both battery terminals and they’ll be the same size, but you’ll also need a wrench to loosen the the battery hold down bracket and it may be a different size.
+You’ll need a wrench to loosen both battery terminals, and they’ll be the same size, but you’ll also need a wrench to loosen the battery hold-down bracket, and it may be a different size.

-An adjustable wrench is a useful tool for loosening the battery terminal bolts but they can be a little cumbersome.
-An exact wrench will be lot easier to operate.
+An adjustable wrench is a useful tool for loosening the battery terminal bolts, but they can be a little cumbersome.
+An exact wrench will be a lot easier to operate.

-The battery hold down bracket usually comes in two main flavors – runs across the top of the battery or mounted at the base of the battery.
+The battery hold-down bracket usually comes in two main flavors – it runs across the top of the battery or is mounted at the base of the battery.